 SEC Rule 506 technically is a set of guidelines, which, if met, create a presumption or “safe harbor” that the nonpublic offering exemption in Section 4(a)(2) of the 1933 Act is available.
 Actually Rule 506 placements are private offerings of restricted securities to an unlimited number of accredited investors (see below) and, under Rule 506(b), not more than 35 non-accredited purchasers.
 Unfortunately, for many years neither the securities laws nor the SEC regulations provided any private offering procedures.
 As a result, pressure built up to expand the Section 4(a)(2) nonpublic offering exemption beyond its intended purpose.
 Because of this historical accident, Rule 506 technically is an interpretation of the nonpublic offering exemption and consequently is subject to many of the uncertainties which surround the use of the Section 4(a)(2) nonpublic offering exemption.
 A small businessperson using Rule 506 must realize that it entails risk, but the risk should usually be acceptable from a practical standpoint.

 There is no dollar limit on the use of Rule 506, but the limit on the number of non-accredited investors is limited to 35 under Rule 506(b).
 If the issuer is not a reporting company under the 1934 Act, these 35 investors (i) must be provided information substantially equivalent to the information which they would receive if furnished an offering circular prepared pursuant to Reg A, (ii) must be sophisticated in commercial matters (e.g. they must be able to understand the information furnished to them), and (iii) usually must be wealthy.
-The offering may also be made to an unlimited number of “accredited” investors which are essentially institutions, including savings and loan associations and similar institutions such as credit unions, whether acting for their own accounts or as fiduciaries, and broker-dealers if registered under the 1934 Act and purchasing for their own accounts, "family offices" (and their clients and certain employees), venture funds (and certain of their employees), any partnership, limited liability company corporation, or business trust with total assets in excess of $5 million, trusts with at least $5 million in assets as long as the trust was not formed solely to make the investment, any directors, executive officers or general partners of the issuer, any person who has a net worth of $1,000,000 (exclusive of the person’s primary residence), and any person with an income in excess of $200,000, or has an annual income jointly with that person’s spouse of $300,000, for the last two (2) years and who reasonably expects an income in excess of $200,000/$300,000 for the current year.
+The offering may also be made to an unlimited number of “accredited” investors: these are essentially institutions, including savings and loan associations and similar institutions such as credit unions and business development companies, whether acting for their own accounts or as fiduciaries, and broker-dealers if registered under the 1934 Act and purchasing for their own accounts, "family offices" (and their clients and certain employees), venture funds (and certain of their employees), any partnership, limited liability company corporation, or business trust with total assets in excess of $5 million, trusts with at least $5 million in assets as long as the trust was not formed solely to make the investment, any directors, executive officers or general partners of the issuer, any person who has a net worth of $1,000,000 (exclusive of the person’s primary residence), and any person with an income in excess of $200,000, or has an annual income jointly with that person’s spouse or "spousal equivalent" of $300,000, for the last two (2) years and who reasonably expects an income in excess of $200,000/$300,000 for the current year.
 The SEC also now considers certain regulated securities professionals to be "accredited" investors.

-Although the number of offerees (as distinguished from investors) is not limited under Rule 506, the offering cannot be advertised unless, pursuant to the final 506(c) regulations adopted by the SEC under the JOBS Act on July 10, 2013 and effective on September 23, 2013, the 506(c) offering is intended for and only sold to accredited investors by issuers under procedures reasonably intended to verify their “accredited” status.
+Although the number of offerees (as distinguished from investors) is not limited under Rule 506, the offering cannot be advertised unless, it is a 506(c) offering intended for and only sold to accredited investors by issuers under procedures reasonably intended to verify their “accredited” status.
 The SEC actually considers Rule 506(c) to be a separate exemption created by Congress, rather than grounded in Section 4(a)(2); this creates higher risks for business persons who fail to comply with standardized 506(c) verification processes.

 The work involved in doing a Rule 506 private placement includes the preparation of an offering memorandum which involves much the same work as drafting a prospectus for a registration statement.
 However, because the offering memorandum is not reviewed by the SEC or (in most states) by any securities authority, the time and money costs resulting from the review procedure are eliminated.
 It should be noted that, if the offering is only to be sold to accredited investors under the Rule 506(c) exemptions, there are special provisions for the use in Rule 506(c) “accredited investor only” offerings of a “platform or mechanism” which permits the offering and sale of securities and general solicitations by issuers on and off independent websites where the website need not be not controlled by a registered broker dealer.

-“Bad actor” provisions applicable to all Rule 506 offerings were also adopted by SEC regulations on July 10, 2013 and are effective on September 23, 2013.
-The combination of the new Rule 506(c) regarding general advertising and the new Rule 506(d) “bad actor” provisions have fundamentally changed Rule 506.
-All small businesspersons need to become familiar with the new rules before conducting any offering under Reg D. There are many, many “traps for the unwary,” especially for those who want to advertise their securities offerings using Rule 506(c).
+“Bad actor” provisions applicable to all Rule 506 offerings were also adopted by SEC regulations effective on September 23, 2013.
+The combination of the Rule 506(c) regarding general advertising and the new Rule 506(d) “bad actor” provisions have fundamentally changed Rule 506.
+There are many “traps for the unwary” for those who want to advertise their securities offerings using Rule 506(c).

-With regard to the new Rule 506(c) generally advertised offerings, the legal fees and total costs involved are approximately 5% higher than for Rule 506(b) due primarily to the formal accredited investor “verification” procedures involved.
+With regard to the Rule 506(c) generally advertised offerings, the legal fees are generally lower but total costs involved are approximately 5% higher than for Rule 506(b) due primarily to the accredited investor “verification” procedures involved.

 Intrastate Offerings Pursuant to Rule 147